anzbert/f_link/README.md

 ### Example

 The example does not have audio yet.
-Audio probably has to be implemented on a seperate isolate to maintain sync and prevent blocking.
+Audio likely will need to be implemented on a seperate isolate to maintain sync and prevent blocking.

 ## Feedback